 Land Owner Signature Date

-LANDOWNER: You must sign this form in the space above and return it to the 21 working days of the signature.
+LANDOWNER: You must sign this form in the space above and return it to the Insert Organization 21 working days of the Insert Organization signature.
 Failure to agree to the Corrective Action Plan will place you in a violation status, subject to possible legal action.

 --CERTIFICATION OF APPLICANT REFUSAL TO COOPERATE –